-The mission of Harris College is to enhance global health through education, scholarship, and innovation.
+The mission of Harris College is to impact global health through equitable, accessible and inclusive education, scholarship and innovation.

 Faculty fulfill this mission by offering a dynamic curriculum that is responsive to the local and global communities.
 Students are prepared for a variety of professional roles, including clinical and generalist practice, teaching, or further study in graduate programs.
 Faculty provide exemplary education in the context of the highest standards, preparing students to enter careers that will benefit society.